darajamsat/theshadows/src/herbalism/monographs/nettles.md

 ---
 title: Nettles
-latin name: Urtica dioica
+latin: Urtica dioica
-common name: Stinging Nettle, Ortiga
+common: Stinging Nettle, Ortiga
 family: Urticacea
 share: "true"
 tags:
   - monograph
+layout: layouts/monograph
 ---
 ## Plant stories
 _Tell the story about how you first developed a relationship with this plant, did you know this plant in your childhood?
 Did you only learn about it as it became a part of your herbal practice?
 Has your relationship with this plant changed over time?_